What’s In This Guide To The Cane Corso?

 Always use positive reinforcement training methods.

-Cane Corso Health
+Cane Corso health and care

 Like most purebred dogs, the Cane Corso does have some inherited health problems.

-The Cane Corso can suffer from hip dysplasia.
+The breed can suffer from hip dysplasia.

 One study found that 59.7 percent of Cani Corsi suffer from this painful joint condition.